 - if you are breastfeeding, continue to feed on demand - you may need to feed more frequently and take extra fluid

 - if your child is on formula, continue to give them formula feeds

 - if your child is over 1 year, you may give them cow's milk

-You may also give your child the following drinks as long as your child is not dehydrated – the drinks must be diluted with water as they contain too much sugar (which can make the diarrhoea worse):
+You may also give your child the following drinks as long as they are not dehydrated.
+You must dilute the drinks with water as they contain too much sugar (which can make the diarrhoea worse).

 - cordial – make up to normal drinking strength then add 5 parts of water to 1 part of cordial